-- 1. All information received regarding drug and alcohol testing is will be maintained on a confidential basis, except as otherwise provided or required by law.
-Test results may be used wherever necessary for Brenau to defend itself, or where the information is relevant in arbitration, unemployment hearings, workers compensation claims, administrative hearings and court cases that may arise as a result of the employee's drug testing.
+- 1. All information received regarding drug and alcohol testing will be kept confidential except as otherwise provided or required by law.
+Test results may be used wherever necessary for Brenau to defend itself or where the information is relevant in arbitration, unemployment hearings, worker's compensation claims, administrative hearings, and court cases that may arise from the employee's drug testing.
 Test results may be sent to federal agencies as required by federal law. - 2.
-The employee must sign a consent form releasing the results of the testing to the university. - 3.
-All records concerning test results will be maintained in the Office of Human Resources.
+The employee must sign a consent form releasing the testing results to the university. - 3.
+The Office of Human Resources will maintain all records concerning test results.